-Discover Iran by Private Train
+Discover Iran on a Private Luxury Train –

 Travelling with the Persian Caravan train is a unique way to uncover the story of Iran.
 The Persian Caravan allows its passengers to explore the real Iran in a fast and safe manner.
 Local English-speaking tour guides offer explanations of the most significant sites in each city and there are opportunities to experience authentic regional cuisine, shopping and traditional cultural offerings.
 There is 24-hour service in each carriage, facilities include a restroom in every carriage, air-conditioning, a library, LCD screen and large windows to watch the world go by, all of which ensures a memorable experience.

 The service of the train begins the moment you board and are greeted with a local drink on arrival A porter assists you to your cabin.
 Your service attendant is available to assist you in making yourself at home in your cabin.